-In an ideal world, your first-choice career path would be all you’d ever need.
+Your first-choice career path would be all you’d ever need in an ideal world.
 You might have spent your childhood trying things out to uncover potential passions, knowing that whatever grabbed your attention would make a viable choice.
 Want to be a juggler?
 Go for it.
 Discover an aptitude for crosswords?
 Monetize it.
 Everyone would be able to dedicate their lives to their dream job.

-The net result of this is a massive rise in the number of people looking to retrain in new fields.
-Some have already lost their jobs due to the blight of COVID-19, while others still have jobs but see the writing on the wall — and then, contributing enormous frustration; there are those barely out of formal education who suddenly know no way of bringing their hard-earned skills to bear.
+This is a massive rise in the number of people looking to retrain in new fields.
+Some have already lost their jobs due to the blight of COVID-19, while others still have jobs but see the writing on the wall — and then, contributing to enormous frustration; there are those barely out of formal education who suddenly know no way of bringing their hard-earned skills to bear.

 Your best option may be to retrain completely, whatever your circumstances are.
-The smart choice is opting for web development.
+The intelligent choice is opting for web development.
 It’s one of the few careers that’s all but guaranteed to remain viable for many years to come, and it’s been essential during the pandemic.
-In this post, we’re going to set out some tips for getting started in web development.
+In this post, we will set out some tips for getting started in web development.
 Let’s begin.

 Table of Contents: